-Users with smaller projects or more simple needs might want to consider some of the less feature-rich project managers, such as GanttProject or ToDoList.
+Users with smaller projects or simpler needs should consider less feature-rich project managers such as GanttProject or ToDoList.

 GanttProject is a very good project management tool, with a surprisingly good depth of features and accessories for a free product.
 It is distributed under a GNU General Public License, which means you can download it for free.

 There is also a java based version of the program, which means that you don't even have to download the software to use it.
 As its name suggest, GanttProject is excellent for making Gantt charts, which are great for making logical and easy to understand development plans.

 On of the features I particularly liked was the ability to put in a percentage complete bar inside the timeline of that particular stage.
 This makes it easy to see how far along everything is without a lot of hassle.
 The program, if you use the downloadable version is very simple and easy to use.
 You can add as many tasks as you need, as well as then being able to assign personnel and resources to each task.
 In particular the features for the personnel section are very good.
 You can add team members for a project and assign them to tasks when you set them up, you can also input e-mail addresses as well as phone numbers for each person and assign them a role in the group.
 GanttProject also includes a Milestone feature which is very useful, giving an end goal to aim for with a fixed time.
 Many other project management tools do not support these.